 A range of use cases will be selected by the RBA and DFCRC and included in the pilot.
 Their assessment will be provided in a subsequent report.
 “The findings will contribute to ongoing research into the desirability and feasibility of a CBDC in Australia,” the bank said.
-The two institutions will be joined by the Australian Treasury participating as a member of the project’s steering committee.
+The Australian Treasury will join the two institutions as a member of the project’s steering committee.

-Deputy Governor of the Reserve Bank of Australia Michele Bullock described the program as an important next step in the research on central bank as the regulator is seeking to better understand the potential benefits.
+Deputy Governor of the Reserve Bank of Australia Michele Bullock described the program as an essential next step in the research on the central banks as the regulator seeks to better understand the potential benefits.